What Is The Purpose Of The Circulatory System

 1. Transport of Oxygen and Nutrients: Fueling the Body

 The circulatory system's most fundamental purpose is transporting oxygen from the lungs to the body's tissues and cells.
 Oxygen is vital for cellular respiration, the process that generates energy for all bodily functions.
-Simultaneously, the system transports nutrients absorbed from the digestive system to cells, providing the building blocks for growth and repair.
+That's why simultaneously, the system transports nutrients absorbed from the digestive system to cells, providing the building blocks for growth and repair.
 Glucose, amino acids, and fatty acids are all carried by the blood to fuel cellular activities.

 2. Removal of Waste Products: Maintaining Cleanliness